Hephaestus-Arm/HephaestusArm2/README.md

 ## Camera Kit v1

-1) 1x - [PSEye Camera](https://www.amazon.com/Sony-Station-Camera-Packaging-PlayStation-3/dp/B0735KNH2X/) : USB camera to enable image processing
+1) 1x - [PSEye Camera](https://www.amazon.com/Sony-Station-Camera-Packaging-PlayStation-3/dp/B0735KNH2X/) : USB camera to enable image processing.

-2) 1x - [Adjustable Stand](https://www.amazon.com/Magnetic-Adjustable-Indicator-Holder-Digital/dp/B00L5T2ZA8/) : A stand to set the height of the camera
+2) 1x - [Adjustable Stand](https://www.amazon.com/Magnetic-Adjustable-Indicator-Holder-Digital/dp/B00L5T2ZA8/) : A stand to set the height of the camera.

-3) 1x - [CA Glue](https://www.amazon.com/Starbond-Cyanoacrylate-Microtips-Woodturning-Stabilizing/dp/B00C32ME6G/) : Super glue to attach some components
+3) 1x - [CA Glue](https://www.amazon.com/Starbond-Cyanoacrylate-Microtips-Woodturning-Stabilizing/dp/B00C32ME6G/) : Super glue to attach some components.

-4) 1x - [Ring Light](https://www.newegg.com/p/0SW-01GA-00025?Item=9SIAK0NAUS4868&Tpk=9SIAK0NAUS4868) : Light to ring camera to ensure consistant lighting of the workspace
+4) 1x - [Ring Light](https://www.newegg.com/p/0SW-01GA-00025?Item=9SIAK0NAUS4868&Tpk=9SIAK0NAUS4868) : Light to ring camera to ensure consistant lighting of the workspace.

-5) 1x - [Nut Insert](https://www.mcmaster.com/98965A410) : For mounting camera stand
+5) 1x - [Nut Insert](https://www.mcmaster.com/98965A410) : For mounting camera stand.

-6) 1x - [Button](https://www.digikey.com/products/en?mpart=367&v=1528 ) : Meant to be in main kit, used as a microcontroller input (sold in pack of 20)
+6) 1x - [Button](https://www.digikey.com/products/en?mpart=367&v=1528 ) : Meant to be in main kit, used as a microcontroller input (sold in pack of 20).

+7) 1x - PCB : A custom PCB that could be used, but the required components are not included in the kit.

 ## Camera Kit v2
 (Not the camera kit provided to students for A20)

-1) 1x - [Small Ring Light](https://www.adafruit.com/product/1643) : Smaller alternative to the ring light above
+1) 1x - [Small Ring Light](https://www.adafruit.com/product/1643) : Smaller alternative to the ring light in camera kit v1.

 # 3 Build the electronics